IoLanguage/eerie/README.md

   activate <name>
     Sets environment as default.

+  doc <name>
+    Opens documentation for the package in the browser.
+    Or opens Eerie documentation, if package name isn't specified.

   envs
     Lists all envs.
 Active environment has an asterisk before its name.

-  help <name>
-    Opens documentation for the package in the browser.

   install <uri>
     Installs a new package.